 SOMB Standards are designed to establish a basis for the systematic management and treatment of sex offenders which is intended to improve community safety and protect victims.
 SOMB is committed to research-based policy development, identifying best practices in sex offender management, as well as utilizing a victim and public safety approach in the development of sex offender management policies.

-For the purposes of this document, it is the unlawful attacking or harassment of an identified sex offender, his/her significant others, his/her property, or any member of his/her community supervision team.
+For the purposes of this document, it is the unlawful attacking or harassment of an identified sex offender, their significant others, their property, or any member of their community supervision team.